atsirc/helsinki-streets/README.md

 open http://localhost:81 in browser

-# add & fixIds folders
+# add folder

-Both are hastily put together.
-The **add** folder contains code for adding points to geojson, while the **fixIds** was created to convert from older id's to newer.
-Possibly this was unnescessary.
+The add folder is a simple node based solution for adding points to the geojson.
-Both use a couple of node libraries.
+It also contains a method for updating the ids for the points, since it seems like the museum is changing the ids :(.